cknd/stackprinter/README.md

     message = stackprinter.format()
     logging.log(message)
 ```
-There's also a `stackprinter.set_excepthook`, which replaces the default python crash message (so it works automatically without extra `try/catch`ing).
+There's also `stackprinter.set_excepthook`, which replaces the default python crash message (so it works automatically without manual try/except).

 You can also pass things like exception objects explicitely (see docs).